DavesCodeMusings/ftpdlite/SAMPLE.md

 # Sample Session
-Tested by transferring a 128 kbps joint stereo MP3 file of Rick Astley's 1987 hit song, Never Gonna Give You Up (about 3.25MB) from a Raspberry Pi to an ESP32-S3.
-The upload was successful, but not speedy at about 30 kB/sec.
-Download is twice as fast at about 60 kB/sec.
+My standard stress test is transferring a 128 kbps joint stereo MP3 file of Rick Astley's 1987 hit song, Never Gonna Give You Up (about 3.25MB) from a Raspberry Pi to FTPdLite on an ESP32-S3.
+The upload is successful, but not speedy, at about 30 kB/sec.
+Download is twice as fast, at about 60 kB/sec.
 It's kind of like Napster on a 56k modem.
 But, no errors and no stalls.
+Downloads with wget are also tested.

-## tnftp Client on the Raspberry Pi 2B
+## Passive FTP Transfer with tnftp Client
+Using a Raspberry Pi 2B with Raspberry Pi OS Lite (no-GUI) and a command-line client, I uploaded to the ESP32 and then downloaded again.

+### Interactive FTP Session Screen Capture
 ```
+$ ftp 192.168.10.57
+Connected to 192.168.10.57
 220 FTPdLite (MicroPython)
 Name (192.168.10.57:pi): Felicia
 331 Password required for Felicia.